SHMModbus/SHMModbus.github.io/shm_modbus/stdin_to_modbus_shm/index.md

 The application can be started, after starting one of the Modbus clients with standard shared memory prefix, without any further arguments.

-If the shared memory name prefix has been changed, it can be adjusted via the argument ```----name-prefix```.
+If the shared memory name prefix has been changed, it can be adjusted via the argument ```--name-prefix```.

 After its startup, the application reads commands from stdin.
 Provide one command per line.